 Sam Cheuk immigrated to Canada from Hong Kong when he was in grade four.
-He has published poems in many Canadian literary journals including Ricepaper Magazine (online), Exile, Prism International and Tupelo Quarterly.
-Cheuk holds an MFA in Creative Writing with a concentration in poetry from New York University and a BA in English literature from the University of Toronto.
+He has published poems in many Canadian and international literary journals including Ricepaper Magazine (online), Exile, Prism International and Tupelo Quarterly.
+Cheuk holds an MFA in Creative Writing with a concentration in poetry from New York University (2007) and a BA(Hon.) in English literature from the University of Toronto (2005).
 Cheuk used to divide his time between Toronto, Vancouver, and Hong Kong but now is based in Vancouver.
 Cheuk’s poetry and fiction have also been anthologized.

 Deus et Machina